School of Information Sciences

 "I'm really looking forward to MDEV because it's one of those rare moments where students like us can share what we've been building, learn from others, and see how different teams approach similar challenges," said Sepehr Vaez Afshar, associate producer and XR lead.
 "It's exciting to be part of that creative exchange and to represent our studio's XR work among so many passionate developers."

-Sarvin Eshagi, a designer in The Stu/dio emphasized the value of bringing student-driven work into professional spaces.
+Sarvin Eshagi, associate producer and quality assurance lead in The Stu/dio, emphasized the value of bringing student-driven work into professional spaces.

 Olivia Wang, associate producer and accessibility lead, is looking forward to connecting with the broader game development community, both to share The Stu/dio's work and learn about other developers' approaches to games.
 Wang will also be a solo speaker at MDEV, presenting "The Best Games Are Made By All of Us."